-- Party with trusted friends.
-Discuss how you will watch out for each other while at the venue.
+- and socialise with trusted friends.
+Plan how you will look out for each other while you are out.

-- Accompany the person to the bar if you do wish to accept the offer of a drink from a stranger.
-Take the drink from the bartender yourself.
+- If you accept the offer of a drink from a stranger, accompany them to the bar and take the drink from the bartender yourself.

 - Be wary if a stranger buys you a drink and it's not the type of drink you requested.

-- Don't take your eyes off your drink.
-If you have to leave the table (to go to the toilet, for example), ask a friend to watch over the drinks.
+- Keep an eye on your drink where possible.
+If you need to leave (to go to the toilet or dance, for example), ask a trusted friend to keep watch.